memfault/interrupt/_drafts/heartbeats.md

 - Easy to implement
 - Can measure "health" easily across the entire fleet, different firmware versions, and specific devices
-- Minimal data and connectivity
+- Minimal data, bandwidth and connectivity requirements
 - Clock time not required
 - "Cheap" infrastructure requirements
 - Useful even with 10 devices and can scale to 1000's+